nafizjiwa/JAVASCRIPT-Errors/README.md

 ## The Error Object
 Contains information about the thrown exception. </br>
-Where information?
-In its 2 properties:  </br>
+The information is found in 2 properties:  </br>

 1. `Name` Sets or returns an error name.
 (Type of Error)  </br>
 2. `Message` Sets or returns an error message.
 (Description of instance.)  </br>